Hanmb17/CI_MS1_CATTERY/README.md

 |  [Cat pushing](assets/images/cat-pushing.svg) |  [404.html](https://hanmb17.github.io/CI_MS1_CATTERY/404.html)  |    [Canva](https://www.canva.com/) |  [Skertchify](https://www.canva.com/p/sketchify/)   | Colours changed to brand colours  |

 ### Code
+Credits for code snippets used in order of appearance

+- The HTML code for the [Navbar with toggler](https://getbootstrap.com/docs/5.3/components/navbar/) was taken from Boostrap v5.3 documentation snippet - Hamburger button spans modified.
+- The HTML code for the [Timeline](https://mdbootstrap.com/docs/standard/extended/timeline/) was from MD Bootstrap - altered to fit the sits reponsive requirements.
+- The CSS code for the [Timeline line an timeline circles](https://www.w3schools.com/howto/howto_css_timeline.asp) was taken from W3Schools and modified as needed.
+- The HTML code for the [carousel](https://getbootstrap.com/docs/5.3/components/carousel/) was taken from v snippet.
+- The Javascript code for the [reponsive multi item carousel](https://www.codeply.com/p/0CWffz76Q9) was taken from a Codeply by Skelly.
+- The HTML for the [cards base](https://getbootstrap.com/docs/5.3/components/card/) was taken from https://getbootstrap.com/docs/5.3/components/card/.
+- The Form dump was created using Code institutes form dump from Love Running project in the CSS learning module.
+- 404 page was build using description on [GitHub Docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)
+- The CSS for making the webpage [strech to min height of 100vh](https://dev.to/fenok/stretching-body-to-full-viewport-height-the-missing-way-2ghd) was from a blog post on DEV by Leonid Fenko.

 ### Acknowledgements

+I would like to take the opportunity to thank;

+My mentor, Mo Shami, for his support and excellant guidance throughtout this project.
+Iris Smok from Code Institute my Cohort Faciliator for her wonderful advice during our weekly stand ups.
+My partner, Pete Williams how has kept me fed, watered and helped with testing.
+My work colleages at EWE Buildiing Plastics, who tested the site and offered great feedback My cat, megatron who inspired me to make this site and for his company while making this site.